School Meals Menu

 Reception and Yrs 1 and 2

-All Key Stage 1 children are entitled to free school meals under the government's Universal Free School Meals scheme.
-(You can, of course, still provide a packed lunch for your child if you prefer.)
+All Key Stage 1 children are entitled to free lunches under the government's Universal Free School Meals scheme.
+You can provide a packed lunch for your child if you prefer.

 Key Stage 2

-Meals MUST be paid for on line, in advance.
+Meals must be paid for in advance.
 Please make sure your child's account is in credit before they order a meal.

-Children in Reception and Yrs 1 & 2 are entitled to a free school meal every day regardless of your household income.
+School meals for all children in Reception and Yrs 1 & 2 are free, regardless of your household income.

-However, the government gives the school an additional £1,300 funding for every child, in either key stage, who have parents in receipt of any of these benefits:
+However, the government gives the school an additional £1,300 Pupil Premium funding for every child, in either key stage, who qualifies for Free School Meals because their parents/carers are in receipt of any of these benefits:

 - Income Support